 In connection with the Follow-On Offering, the Company's board of directors approved the second amendment and restatement of the Company's share repurchase program (the "Amended SRP") on July 27, 2020 and effective August 31, 2020.
 Repurchases of shares under the Amended SRP are made on a monthly basis.
 Subject to the limitations of and restrictions provided for in the Amended SRP, and subject to funds being available, shares repurchased under the Amended SRP are repurchased at the transaction price in effect on the date of repurchase, which, generally will be a price equal to the NAV per share applicable to the class of shares being repurchased and most recently disclosed by the Company in a public filing with the SEC.
 Under the Amended SRP, the Company may repurchase during any calendar month shares of its common stock whose aggregate value (based on the repurchase price per share in effect when the repurchase is effected) is 2% of the aggregate NAV as of the last calendar day of the previous month and during any calendar quarter whose aggregate value (based on the repurchase price per share in effect when the repurchase is effected) is up to 5% of the Company's aggregate NAV as of the last calendar day of the prior calendar quarter.
+As of June 30, 2023 and June 30, 2022, the Company's repurchases have not exceeded 2% of the previous month's aggregate NAV nor 5% of the quarterly aggregate NAV.

 There is no minimum holding period for shares under the Amended SRP and stockholders may request that the Company redeem their shares at any time.
 However, shares that have not been outstanding for at least one year will be redeemed at 95% of the redemption price that would otherwise apply to the class of shares being redeemed; provided, that, the period that shares were held prior to being converted into shares of different class will count toward the total hold period for such shares.
+In addition, stockholders who have received shares of the Company's common stock in exchange for their Operating Partnership units may include the period of time the stockholders held such Operating Partnership units for purposes of calculating the total hold period.
 The Company intends to waive the 5% holding discount with respect to the repurchase of shares acquired pursuant to its distribution reinvestment plan and shares issued as stock dividends.
 In addition, upon request, the Company intends to waive the 5% holding discount in the case of the death or disability of a stockholder.